addulac/phd/source/13_models.md

 [@IMRM]
 -->

 In chapter \ref{sec:mmsb_prop}, we further explore and compare two general representative of the latent class model and latent feature model.
-That is the IMMSB and ILFM model, that both allow overlapping communities with a possibly infinite number communities, the former based on the HDP and the latter on the IBP.
+That is the IMMSB and ILFM model, that both allow overlapping communities with a possibly infinite number of communities, the former based on the HDP and the latter on the IBP.

 <!--**Earosheva theorem**-->